kekyo/ga_runner/README.md

 This script configures GitHub Actions self-hosted runners to run immutably.
 It is very easy to use, and the prepared runner instance is reset each time a job is executed, which improves the reproducibility of CI/CD.

+This is a good fit for people with the following issues:

+* You quickly use up the free quota of runners hosted by GitHub.
+* You are not satisfied with the performance of runners hosted by GitHub.
+* You want to host them on your own server machine, but it is a hassle.
+* You are troubled by the fact that you can't customize the image, even though there are too many requirements for the runner.

 ## How it works

 This script has been tested on Ubuntu 24.04 host